 I must have been lucky I had run-ins with teachers, who didn’t?
 It was not restricted to the Nun’s it included the lay teachers.
 And one was an absolute nut case, these isolated incidences aside, from age 4 to age 16 I was provided with a system of values.

 I was taught not to dumb things down and how to use a dictionary and a thesaurus.
-I was exposed to a world of wonderful things that included learning Latin and history and the romance of poetry and language.
+I was exposed to a world of wonder, worlds which included learning Latin and history and the romance of poetry and language.
 Art and drama sat side by side with physics and applied maths.
 I was encouraged to stretch my mind and test my capacity for learning and work outside the box. to reach for the stars.

 I was shown that you have to work hard to achieve in life and even if you do work hard that there will be times you will not achieve the results you want; because there are people who are brighter or more determined than you are.
 I learned what failure was because from failure comes the will to strive to do better.
 I learned to start at the bottom and work my way up and not to expect to always be a winner and there are times when life simply isn’t fair.
 Your options are to stand and fight or suck it up and move on.
 You were taught to pick your battles and learned quickly about pyrrhic victories and their cost.